History Of Svalbard & Spitsbergen

 The archipelago of Svalbard Norway, and Spitsbergen its main island, sits in the high Arctic.
-Two thirds of the Svalbard archipelago is permanently covered in snow and ice.
+Two-thirds of the Svalbard archipelago is permanently covered in snow and ice.
 Much like its environment, the region’s history is fascinating.

 Legend has it that Norse Seamen discovered Svalbard in 1194.
 This is based on the fact that a name very similar to Svalbard’s is mentioned in an Icelandic chronicle – it said that ‘Svalbaroi’ that was ‘found’ by the Norsemen a few days after sailing from Iceland.
 In the 1800s, Norwegian historians again raised the possibility that this was the case but little evidence of a Viking presence has been found.
 And some believe the name may have referred to another patch of land or even an expanse of ice that they came across.

 The Pomors were from the north of Russia, close to the White Sea.
-They were experienced Arctic hunters and were definitely active in the area of the Svalbard archipelago, but it is up for debate as to when they actually arrived.
+They have experienced Arctic hunters and were definitely active in the area of the Svalbard archipelago, but it is up for debate as to when they actually arrived.

 Willem Barentsz – a Dutch Mariner